HBClab/NiBetaSeries/CONTRIBUTING.rst

-   If you want to ask for something new, please try to make sure that your request is distinct from any others that are already in the queue (or part of the starter kit!).
+   If you want to ask for something new, please try to make sure that your request is distinct from any others that are already in the queue (or part of NiBetaSeries!).
 If you find one that's similar but there are subtle differences please reference the other enhancement in your issue.